After studying this chapter, you should be able to:

 The principal dietary carbohydrates are polysaccharides, disaccharides, and monosaccharides.
 Starches (glucose polymers) and their derivatives are the only polysaccharides that are digested to any degree in the human gastrointestinal tract by human enzymes.
 Amylopectin, which typically constitutes around 75% of dietary starch, is a branched molecule, whereas amylose is a straight chain with only 1:4α linkages (Figure 26–1).
 The disaccharides lactose (milk sugar) and sucrose (table sugar) are also ingested, along with the monosaccharides fructose and glucose.

-Left: Structure of amylose and amylopectin, which are polymers ...
+Left: Structure of amylose and ...